-The River Fal is one of Cornwall's most beautiful rivers surrounded by areas of outstanding natural beauty, historic estates and lush gardens.
-It allows navigation from the sea (Falmouth) to the cathedral city of Truro (Cornwall's capital) 9 miles inland.
-Although the entire length of the river is generally known as the River Fal, its main tributaries are the Truro, Kennal, Penryn and Carnon Rivers as well as numerous smaller creeks.
+The River Fal is one of Cornwall's most beautiful rivers.
+It is surrounded by areas of outstanding natural beauty, historic estates and lush gardens.
+The river allows navigation from the sea (Falmouth) to the cathedral city of Truro (Cornwall's capital) 9 miles inland.
+Although the entire length of the river and general area is commonly refered to as the River Fal, geographically it includes the Truro, Tresillian, Kennal/Carnon and Penryn Rivers as well as numerous smaller creeks.

 At Falmouth, the waters are wide and known as the Carrick Roads.
-It is ringed by the the beautiful villages of St Mawes, St Just, Mylor and Flushing.
+It is ringed by the beautiful villages of St Mawes, St Just, Mylor and Flushing.
 All around is stunning countryside and woodland.
 A few miles north and the river narrows significantly and has steep densely wooded banks along most of its length.
-Although not wide here, it is very deep in parts allowing large ships to sometimes moor within or navigate to Truro for cargo.
+In parts, it is very deep allowing large ships to sometimes moor within, or with a high tide navigate to Truro for cargo.

 All parts of the river are effectively a commercial port owned and managed between the Falmouth Harbour Commissioners and the Port of Truro.
 It is a wonder that even after centuries of industry in the local area that it remains unspoilt and wild.
 The balance between recreation, commercial activity and nature is perfectly controlled.

 Where the river narrows from the Carrick Roads is the Trelissick estate (now owned by the National Trust) with its large sweeping lawn leading up from the shore to the beautiful historic house and gardens.
 The walks here are some of the best in the area and a popular place to bring dogs for exercise.
 There is an anchorage and beach in front of the gardens from which the views all around are spectacular.